6.7 Cummins DPF Delete Guide

 As we mentioned above, 2013+ models have the DOC integrated into the DPF.
 Therefore deleting the DPF also deletes the DOC.
 For 2012 and earlier models the DOC has to be deleted separately, via an upgraded downpipe.
 If you want to maximize power gains and gas mileage, you’ll want to remove the oxidation catalyst in addition to the diesel particulate filter.
 Since the DOC bolts directly to the turbo, it is a lot more restrictive than the DPF system on pre-2013 engines.

 Regardless of the year all DPF delete kits also delete the SCR system.
 The benefit of removing the selective catalytic reduction piping is that you no longer have to fill up on DEF fluid.
-Additionally, if you are going to remove one of these systems you might as well remove all of them.

 A DPF delete kit is simply a straight pipe that replaces the stock DPF and SCR piping.
 There are turbo-back options for earlier models with the separated diesel oxidation catalyst.